Capital Credit FAQs

 What's the difference between allocated and retired capital credits?

 Allocated capital credits appear as an entry on the permanent financial records of the association and reflect your equity or ownership in Dakota Valley Electric Cooperative.
 When capital credits are retired, a check is issued to you and your equity in the association is reduced.
-Checks are generally issued 15-17 years after the year in which the margins were earned.

 How often will I receive an allocation notice?